background image

 December 2013

-Single-witness identification upheld but malice aforethought not proved; murder conviction reduced to manslaughter and sentence reduced.
+Single-witness identification upheld but malice aforethought not proved; conviction reduced to manslaughter and sentence reduced.

 20 December 2013